Chart Color Schemes

 Surfers Paradise - South features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 50.4% of all households, including 12.5% couples with children, 29.4% couples without children, and 7.1% single parent families.
-Non-family households comprise the remaining 49.6%, with lone person households at 39.0% and group households making up 10.5%.
-The median household size is 2.0 people, which is smaller than the Rest of Qld average of 2.5.
+Family households dominate at 50.4% of all households, comprising 12.5% couples with children, 29.4% couples without children, and 7.1% single parent families.
+Non-family households make up the remaining 49.6%, with lone person households at 39.0% and group households comprising 10.5% of the total.
+The median household size of 2.0 people is smaller than the Regional Qld average of 2.5.

 Frequently Asked Questions - Households